JMeenaal/Hotel_Business_Understand_Improve_Revenue/Hotel_Business_Understand_Improve_Revenue/Milestone 3/README.md

 ## Key Insights and Business Implications

-From the forecasting and cancellation analysis, the following business implications were observed:
+From the forecasting and cancellation analysis,

 1.  **Future Demand Peaks:** The forecast indicates specific upcoming periods where booking volume is predicted to exceed the moving average.
 These periods require proactive **staffing adjustments** and **inventory management** to prevent service bottlenecks.
 2.  **Cancellation Behavior:** Fluctuations in the **Cancellation Rate** correlate with specific seasonal shifts.
 High cancellation periods suggest a need to review **non-refundable rate policies** or implement stricter deposit rules during peak seasons.